moltenib/simple-duplicate-finder/README.md

 ## Notes

-This program was meant as a GUI alternative to the Linux or Unix command below, which is actually faster, as a `sort` command is only run once, but the list of files is not shown until it finishes running (unlike the tree view that is updated with each file that is found).
+This program was meant as a GUI alternative to the Unix command below, which is actually faster, as a `sort` command is only run once, but the list of files is not shown until it finishes running (unlike the tree view that is updated with each file that is found).

 `find . -type f -exec shasum {} \; | sort | uniq -w 40 -D`